friuns2/BlackFriday-GPTs-Prompts/README.md

-# Here's a list of free GPTs that work without a ChatGPT Plus subscription.
+# List of GPTs Prompts so you can use them for free without a ChatGPT Plus subscription.

 - [Character](./Character.md)
 - [Programming](./Programming.md)